Mazeland/podify-ai-docs/ARCHITECTURE.md

 1. **Continuous Improvement**: Feature [roadmap](README.md#roadmap) documented and prioritized for future development
 2. **Test Coverage**: Shop module has 25/25 tests passing with comprehensive coverage of UseCases, Policies, and FormRequests
 3. **Middleware Order Matters**: Duplicate middleware causes subtle session bugs - follow documented patterns

-## What I Learned

-Building this taught me practical lessons about implementing SOLID and DDD principles in a real-world application:

-- **Designed custom DDD structure within Laravel modules** - nwidart/laravel-modules provides basic module scaffolding, but I learned to structure Domain, Application, Infrastructure, and UI layers according to DDD principles.
-This required understanding bounded contexts and designing the folder hierarchy from scratch.
-- **Applied DDD pragmatically per domain** - Implemented basic structure for Auth, but added ValueObjects and Specifications for Shop's complex business logic.
-Learned that forcing patterns everywhere creates unnecessary complexity; let domain needs guide architectural decisions.
-- **Implemented string IDs at boundaries** - Designed IdCaster pattern to handle JavaScript's safe integer limit (2^53).
-This boundary strategy keeps domain entities clean while preventing int64 overflow issues that are nearly impossible to debug in production.
-- **Solved middleware ordering issues** - Debugged double middleware registration in Laravel's module lifecycle.
-Documented the solution because these edge cases are easy to forget and painful to rediscover.
-- **Enforced TypeScript without escape hatches** - Eliminated all `as any` casts by designing generic types and helper functions upfront.
-This discipline prevents type safety from breaking at runtime during refactors.
-- **Built event-driven architecture** - Designed cross-module communication via domain events.
-Subscription module reacts to Auth events without coupling, enabling independent refactoring of each bounded context.
--